chl0ehu/chl0ehu/README.md

 - Data analysis and education policy research in UCSB's PEACE Lab using Python and R

 ## Currently looking for
-Data engineer, data analyst, or research roles where I can apply rigorous analysis real-world, socially impactful problems; particularly in public-interest domains like AI safety, fairness, and bias mitigation.
+Data engineer, data analyst, or research roles where I can apply rigorous analysis to real-world, socially impactful problems; particularly in public-interest domains like AI safety, fairness, and bias mitigation.

 ## Connect with me
 - LinkedIn: [www.linkedin.com/in/chloe-hu-968268305]